What do you think of our website? If you notice any issues or anything we might have missed, please let us know.

 Or, if you just want to tell us what you think it would be great to hear from you.

-Tracking Parkinson's will be the world's largest ever in-depth study of people with Parkinson's.
-We need thousands of people with Parkinson's across the UK to get involved.
+Tracking Parkinson's is the world's largest ever in-depth study of people with Parkinson's.
+We have successfully recruited 2,240 people with Parkinson's who are taking part across 70 study centres UK-wide.

 This ambitious 5-year project aims to speed up our search for a cure by finding 'biomarkers'.
 Watch our short film to find out more.